gitter-badger/snailui/Readme.txt

 - Automatically repairs your items when visiting a vendor
 - Automatically sells all gray items when visiting a vendor
 - Automatically releases when you die in a battleground
+- Action button cooldown timers that are similar to OmniCC

 ------------------------------------------------------------------------------